MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/UnitedStates/how-to-create-deposits.md

     ms.author: edupont

 ---
-# How to: Create Deposits
+# Dynamics Nav - How to Create Deposits
 You can make deposits to maintain a transaction record that contains information that can be applied to outstanding invoices and credit memos.

 ## To create a deposit